-One of the most well-known signs of bed bug infestation is the skin marks or rashes.
-If you wake up in the morning and find out red, itchy spots on your skin, chances are bed bugs have bitten you while you were sleeping.
-And usually, it’s not just one or two bite marks, but a cluster or a line of quite a few.
+Bed bugs plague countries all over the world.
+They are tiny, flat insects that can live in bedding, mattresses, furniture, and even clothes.
+As such, most people don’t even know they have a problem until the infestation is already quite severe.
+Skin marks or rashes are among the most well-known signs of bed bug infestation.
+If you wake up in the morning and find red, itchy spots on your skin, chances are bed bugs have bitten you while you were sleeping.
+And usually, it’s not just one or two bite marks but a cluster or a line of quite a few.

+Another popular sign is finding red or brown spots on the bedding or furniture.
+Those are drops of your blood and bed bug excrement.
 Sadly, those signs mean it’s quite late, and the bed bugs have been with you for a while.
 It will lead to more difficulties in exterminating them.
 So, it would be better if there was a way to spot signs of bed bugs a bit earlier.

-Let’s explore a few more, less-known indications of bed bugs.
+Let’s explore a few more less-known indications of bed bugs.

 Musty odour